pacphi/pcftools/README.md

 ## Prerequisites

+`pcftools` is built and installed in one of two ways and the miminum requirements are specified below.

+### with Docker

 * a Virtual machine with Docker installed
+* the Dockerfile

+### with Install scripts

-* a Dockerfile
+* a pre-installed, supported operating system

 ## Distributions

-You will find `Dockerfile`s for the following images underneath the `builds` folder
+You will find `Dockerfile`s for the following images

 - [x] CentOS 7
 - [x] openSUSE Leap
 - [x] Ubuntu Xenial (16.04)
 - [x] Ubuntu Bionic Beaver (18.04)

-## Roadmap

-Forthcoming options with alternative packaging
+and scripts for

-- [ ] macOS
+- [x] macOS
 - [ ] Windows Server 2016

+underneath the `builds` folder

 ## Contributing